 Greyfriars - The house that Thomas built

-The house that Thomas Grene built was a message.
+1480 The house that Thomas Grene built was a message.
 It announced to the people of Worcester that he was a person of higher status.
 Its extravagant gables, ornate timbers and looming structure dominated Frerenstrete, which followed the inside line of the City of Worcester’s Eastern wall.
-The folk who made their way down this path were cowed by the imposing and ultra-modern façade that stood out amongst the more plain timber-framed houses along the street.
-Thomas’ house sat adjoined to the Franciscan friary which had been the streets namesake for as long as anyone could remember.
-The house reflected his status as a member of the City’s social elite.
-Thomas was a merchant brewer by trade.
-In Worcester, he had found a base connected to the superhighway of his day: the river Severn offered transport for trade down to Gloucester, Bristol, Gascony and even the Iberian Peninsula.
+The folk who made their way down this path were cowed by the imposing and ultra-modern façade that stood out amongst the more plain buildings along the street.
+Thomas’ house sat adjoined to the Franciscan friary which had given the street its name long ago.
+The house reflected his status as a member of the city’s social elite.

+A merchant brewer by trade, Thomas had found in Worcester a base connected to the superhighway of his day: the river Severn offered transport for trade down to Gloucester, Bristol, Gascony and even the Iberian Peninsula.
 His wealth and social standing afforded him a place in the Merchants Guild which effectively governed the City and which enabled him to control the prices of his competitors.
 Worcester was a place where men like Grene could make their fortunes.
 In times of peace, its position on the Severn brought trade and prosperity.
 Perversely, this same trait had always made it a valuable military target in times of war.